nkh/ftl/config/ftl/man/ftl.md

         «gg»               Move to first file
         «G»                Move to las file
 	«g LEADER»         cycle between top/file/bottom
+	«gh»               position cursor on the first file in the window «gl»               position cursor on the last file in the window

         «gD»               CD, *ftl* prompts you for a path, with path completions.
                            You can also change directory with bookmarks or by searching for it